mindsmiths/docs/docs/tutorials/web-interactions/9-adding-images.md

 }
 ```

-## Header and backbutton
+## Header and Back button

-The same goes with header, but when it come to header, you need to add the media content somewhere in the `armory/src/assets` directory,
+The same goes with header, but when adding header you need to add the media content somewhere in the `armory/src/assets` directory,
 and add it to your screen using the `Header` component.
 To allow the user to go back through the screen chain, simply set the `allowsUndo` field in the `Header` component to `true`.
 Let's see this in the onboarding screens: